robbiesri/HugoBlog/content/post/add-utterances-to-hugo.md

 `utterances` script blob.
 1. Regenerate the static site (`> hugo`), and push the modified post contents.
-    * You can test them locally with (`> hugo server`) to see how the embedded comments look!
+    * You can test them locally with (`> hugo server`) to see how the embedded comments look
-1. Reload your blog posts, and enjoy your new commenting system!
+1. Reload your blog posts, and enjoy your new commenting system
 1. If you are hosting your backing Hugo repo on GitHub, you'll need to fork the theme submodule, since you'll be modifying theme files directly.
     * If you are keeping the Hugo repo local, no need, since you don't need to